-The Pixie-Net is a multi-channel digital spectrometer for radiation detectors in desktop format with integrated processor, networking and USB resources.
-No PC is required for operation.
-Advantages include:
+The Pixie-Net is a 4-channel digital pulse processor for radiation detectors in desktop format with integrated Linux operating system.

 - Compact desktop or OEM card formats

 - Designed as cost-effective entry-level version of the Pixie pulse processor series.